arlagonix/prompt-forge/README.md

 Prompt Forge is a local-first app for building prompts from Markdown templates.

-It lets you:
+It helps you:

-- organize templates in a folder/tree
+- organize templates in a folder tree
+- create and edit templates directly in the app
 - fill templates through generated forms
-- preview the final rendered prompt
+- preview the rendered prompt
 - copy the result
-- import and export templates/folders/root as JSON
+- import and export templates, folders, or the full root as JSON
-- use structured repeatable groups in templates
+- work with repeatable and nested groups
+- use the app comfortably on desktop and mobile

 ## Screenshots